Felieton/Yahtzee/README.md

 # Yahtzee
 This is an implementation of a well known game - Yahtzee.
-The GUI is created with JavaFX, and some basic CSS.
+The GUI is created with JavaFX, and some basic CSS, projects uses controllers and fxml files to communicate between logic and the user.
 Game allows to play 2-4 players with each other.

 # Screenshots
 ![PlayerSelect](https://user-images.githubusercontent.com/42720598/111069090-b5e76380-84cb-11eb-8875-5ec531ada88d.png)